NicoSa/CV/readme.md

 ### Freelance Software Engineer, Heidelberg, Germany
 **April 2017 - present**

-  - Working with [Blackbelt Labs] on different mobile products such as [Wawibox Dental Marketplace] and [Sketch]
+  - Working with [Blackbelt Labs] on different iOS mobile applications such as [Wawibox], [Sketch] and [Entangled]
+  - Implementing backend solutions in Node JS for projects like [Entangled]

 ### Software Engineer at Ebay Shipping Team, London, United Kingdom
 **Feb 2016 - April 2017**